pb2323/SafeHive/tasks/developer-contracts.md

 Each developer will provide mock implementations of their components:

 **Puneet's Mocks for Rutuja:**
-- Mock honeypot guard that always returns "allow"
+- Mock MCP server that simulates DoorDash API responses
 - Mock LangChain vendor agents with predictable responses
 - Mock metrics collector for testing
 - Mock agent memory and conversation history